slatedb/slatedb/rfcs/0006-transaction.md

 `Oracle` is considered as a global singleton in the DB, and it tracks the recent committed transactions in the `recent_committed_txns` deque.
 When a transaction commits, it should push itself into the `recent_committed_txns` deque, and the entries in `recent_committed_txns` can be GCed after they are not needed, we'll cover the details on GC later.

-Another detail worth to be mentioned is that we do not have to track the full keys in `String` on `read_keys` and `write_keys`, which might be not memory efficient.
-Instead, we could just store the integer hash `KeyFingerPrint` of each key.
-There might introduce some unnecessary conflicts when different keys happens to got the same hash value, but the probability is extreme low.
+To avoid the memory usage of tracking the full keys, we could just store the integer hash `KeyFingerPrint` of each key.
+There might introduce some unnecessary conflicts when different keys happens to got the same hash value, but the probability is considered as extremely low.

 Besides the started sequence number of the transaction, we also need to track the sequence number of the transaction committed.
 During the execution of a transaction, some other transactions might commit, and the current transaction should check the conflicts with these committed transactions.